view-components/grids/README.md

 Here you can see working demos: <http://vc-grids.herokuapp.com/>

-*First run may be slow becouse Heroku shutting down workers when there is no traffic and starts it again on first visit*
+*First run may be slow because Heroku shutting down workers when there is no traffic and starts it again on first visit*

 ### Running Demo Application Locally